Water Supply Pipe Replacement Cost

 PVC pipes are made from a combination of plastic and vinyl.
 It is a cost-effective option for homeowners who don’t want to pay for copper.
 You can also buy chlorinated PVC piping (CPVC), which is often used in pipes that transport hot water.

-✔ Rust and corrosion-resistant
+- ✔ Rust and corrosion-resistant.

-✔ Lightweight and easy to install
+- ✔ Lightweight and easy to install.

 Cons:

-✖ When PVC isn’t chlorinated, it can warp in contact with heat
+- ✖ When PVC isn’t chlorinated, it can warp in contact with heat.

-✖ Sizing options are limited
+- ✖ Sizing options are limited.

-✖ Only suitable for underground pipes
+- ✖ Only suitable for underground pipes.

-Stainless steel
+Stainless Steel

 Stainless steel is used for water pipes because it is strong, durable and corrosion-resistant.
-It isn’t as cheap as other materials, but it will last decades.
+It isn’t as cheap as other materials, but it will last for decades.

-✔ Resistant to corrosion
+- ✔ Resistant to corrosion.

 Cons:

-✖ Needs professional installation
+- ✖ Needs professional installation.

-✖ Heavy to handle
+- ✖ Heavy to handle.

 HDPE Pipes (High-Density Polybutylene)

 HDPE pipes are used in plumbing because they are cost-effective and flexible.
+HDPE is now standard for new supply pipes in UK housing developments as per Water Regs UK.

-✔ Lightweight, making them easy to handle and transport
+- ✔ Lightweight, making them easy to handle and transport.

-✔ Freeze-resistant, making them ideal in cold climates
+- ✔ Freeze-resistant, making them ideal in cold climates.

-✔ Resistant to corrosion
+- ✔ Resistant to corrosion.

 Cons:

-✖ It can become brittle and crack over time
+- ✖ It can become brittle and crack over time.

-✖ More difficult to bond together than other materials
+- ✖ More difficult to bond together than other materials.

-✖ Not as strong as steel or copper
+- ✖ Not as strong as steel or copper.

-Additional Costs
+Additional Water Supply Pipe Replacement Costs

-An additional cost you might need to budget for will be the excavation of land when digging the trenches needed to lay the pipework if necessary.
+An additional cost you might need to budget for will be the excavation of land when digging the trenches needed to lay the pipework, if necessary.
 This could mean hiring a digger and labourers.
 The cost of hiring a digger is around £200 a day.
 If you have two men working for a day, then you’ll be looking at between £10 and £40 per hour, which will be between £80 and £320 for a day’s work.

 If you have the soil excavation removed, the cost will depend on the volume of soil you need to take away.
 For example, 500 kilos of soil will take around an hour to remove and cost in the region of £145.

 If you decide to save money by doing it yourself, you can bag up the soil and take it to your local council tip.
 Some tips allow a limited amount of soil to be thrown away free of charge.
-Otherwise, each borough council has their own set of charges, which on average are between £3 and £6 per 25 litre bag or similar amount.
+Otherwise, each borough council has their own set of charges, which on average are between £3 and £6 per 25 litre bag or a similar amount.

 Another option is to hire a skip.
 Skip hire varies depending on the size of the skip, but the average cost is around £220.
 A mini skip will cost between £90 and £130 for a week’s hire.
 Mini skips are equivalent to 30 to 40 bin bags.